stolarri/Air-Quality-App/README.md

 ### Project description

-The app shows and comapares air poliution in cities around the world.
+The app shows and comapares air polution in cities around the world.
 See for yourself - Explore the air quality anywhere in the world!

 It was created as first team project for the CodersCamp course.
 We've used Air Visual API in this project.